enviconnect/public-inductionzone-policies/README.md

 - referal to applicable law enforcement

 ### If you feel you have been discriminated against by us
-Please contact us imemdiately explaining what has occurred, and we will take steps to prevent this from happening again.
+Please contact us immediately explaining what has occurred, and we will take steps to prevent this from happening again.
 This does not affect your rights to a legal process.

 ## Updates
 This policy is subject to revision without notice.
 The current version of this policy can be found at https://github.com/enviconnect/public-inductionzone-policies.

+## Feedback
+We value your feedback.
+Please contact induction.zone@enviconnect.de with any feedback you want to share.